mrlunchbox777/pi-k3s-setup/README.md

 # pi-k3s-setup

-They keys and kubeconfig end up in the .docker-data folder.
-You will need to update the kubeconfig to use the right hostname.
+They keys and .kube/config end up in the .docker-data folder.
+You will need to update the .kube/config to use the right hostname.

 ## Issues